-The Aerodyamic analysis of a Formula One race car by SimScale Engineer Ali Arafat is the favorite in the SimScale Community with 4614 views and counting.
+The aerodynamics analysis of a Formula One race car by SimScale engineer Ali Arafat is the favorite in the SimScale Community with 4614 views and counting.

-Passing the 15000 public simulation projects milestone is proof that we’re moving in the right direction and we would like to thank YOU for making SimScale a great community for engineering simulation!
+Passing the 15,000 public simulation projects milestone is proof that we’re moving in the right direction, and we would like to wholeheartedly thank YOU for making SimScale a great community for engineering simulation!